 Opioid abuse is a major health issue that is plaguing the United States.
 According to information provided by the Council on Foreign Relations, most of the roughly 1 million people who have died of drug overdoses in the United States since 2000 were due to opioids.
 Additional data from the CDC shows that nearly 75 percent of all drug overdose deaths in 2020 involved opioid prescriptions.
 Opioid abuse is rampant in this country, and it is ruining the lives of people from all walks of life.

 In this article, you will learn about the signs of opioid abuse and how opioids affect the body.
 You will also learn the importance of finding the right opioid treatment center that fits your needs.
 The first step toward long-term recovery from opioid abuse is medical detoxification.
-Sequoia Recovery Centers is the Pacific Northwest’s premier detox facility.
+Sequoia Detox is the Pacific Northwest’s premier detox facility.
 Our specialized opiate detox programs are evidence-based and proven to work.
 Call us today and begin your journey toward lifelong wellness.

 How Do Opioid Medications Affect the Body?